microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

     // However, it may still read cells that have never been written to (for instance below the current viewport!).
     // Such reads should not fail.
 Simply fill the `infos` array with whitespaces and a default attribute of your chosing,
     // but `FOREGROUND_BLUE | FOREGROUND_GREEN | FOREGROUND_RED` is recommended (no other bits set).
+    //
-    // NOTE that this does not account for any line renditions (DECDWL, DECDHL).
-The same applies here.
+    // NOTE that this API should ignore any line renditions (DECDWL, DECDHL), margins (DECSLRM, ...), etc.
+    // Reading outside of the "valid" range for a given row should behave exactly like reading below the viewport,
+    // as described in the previous paragraph.
     HRESULT ReadBuffer([in] CONSRV_POINT_I32 pos, [in] INT32 count, [out, length_is(count)] CONSRV_CHAR_INFO* infos);

     // These two functions are used to layout text for the internal "GNU Readline"-like implementation.